L-e-c-o/bazaar/README.md

 * [RFID Proximity Cloning Attacks](https://www.blackhillsinfosec.com/rfid-proximity-cloning-attacks/) : RFID attacks explained in details with examples
 * [Skeleton Key](https://pentestlab.blog/2018/04/10/skeleton-key/) : The Skeleton Key is a malware which is stored
 * [Invoke-Ngrok](https://github.com/benyG/Invoke-Ngrok) : Expose local port of a remote victim over Internet using Ngrok from Powershell
+* [vx-underground](https://vx-underground.org/) : The largest collection of malware source code, samples, and papers on the internet